-0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)
+0 – 20k+ Per Month Seo Website Case Study (Inc. Screenshots)

-In this post, I’m going to show you how we took take a site from 0 – 20K+ in sales per month using organic traffic alone.
+In this post, I’m going to show you how we took a site from 0 – 20K+ in sales per month using organic traffic alone.

-Many people know me as the outreach link building guy, but many peers close to me also know that I successfully run and manage a range of affiliate & e-commerce websites where I put many of the strategies and methods that I discuss on the Get Me Links blog into action.
+Many people know me as the outreach link-building guy, but many peers close to me also know that I successfully run and manage a range of affiliate & e-commerce websites where I put many of the strategies and methods that I discuss on the Get Me Links blog into action.

 Here are some promised screenshots: